Keystone Town Markers --- A

 by Bruce Cridlebaugh) Founded 1886.
 Named for Boston, Mass.
 See Treasures

 Along The Trail for more.
 Any additional historical information,

 by Greg Halpin) Founded 1808.
 Named for John Arendt.
 Arendtsville

-is located in the heart of the Adams County apple orchard country.
+is located in the heart of the Williams County apple orchard country.

 by Kurt Heidel) Founded 1873.
 Once named "Athensville", the name